devopsschool-tutorials/helm/helm3-lab-manual/lab3_kubernetes_install/README.md

-# PluralSight Packaging applications with Helm for Kubernetes
+# Packaging applications with Helm for Kubernetes

 Please follow instructions in module : Installing a Local Kubernetes Cluster with Helm